 When I was interviewing my relatives, one of them mentioned staying in their family house as a child.
-She said that all of the siblings had access to high-quality education because they were members of the privileged clergy class in the Russian Empire.
+She said that all of the siblings received an excellent education because they were members of the privileged clergy class in the Russian Empire.
 All the children graduated from the Orthodox seminary in Chernigov, spoke several languages and played musical instruments, which was typical for the time.
 Arcadiy was a math teacher at the University of Chernigov and often had students visiting him at home.

 After the revolution, the new atheist communist government came to power and started oppressing privileged classes including the clergy forcing my great great great grandfather Vasily to denounce himself from his belief.
 He could not.
-In the 1930’s he died of throat cancer which we know from the mind-pattern analysis is caused by held resentment that has not been expressed.
+In the 1930’s he died of throat cancer which is an indicator of held resentment that has not been expressed or released.

 The tactic that the communist government applied is very familiar to everyone who studied ancient history.
 Romans did that, the Catholic church and the Muslims too.
 It led to the disintegration of my family and several sudden deaths.
 One of Vasily’s daughters (my great great grandmother Natalya) died of tuberculosis soon after.
 Her husband Victor and 5 kids moved to Siberia where I was born 60 years later.

 Back to Arcadiy.
 The great-aunt that I interviewed told me that he was captivated by the Germans during World War II because of his appearance and a combination of the clergy + Jewish roots.
 When she mentioned that he got into a concentration camp, things started falling into place.
 The stamp on the back of the picture with his portrait referring to Magdeburg is where he was stationed.
 Miraculously, he managed to escape at the end of the war and returned back home to Chernigov where he continued teaching.